 What is the best RSI setting for day trading?

-Unfortunately, RSI works best on daily bars.
-We have backtested much data using intraday data, but it’s not particularly useful.
+The RSI indicator works best on daily bars.
+We have backtested lots of data using intraday data, but it’s not particularly useful.

 How do you trade with RSI?